Multiple Blockchain & Database Support

 Record Versioning & Monitoring

 All data records are stored together with their historical versions since their creation time.
 Every read operation can be done with a version parameter attached.
 This instructs the system regarding which record version to retrieve to its caller.
 Record deletion happens only at the database level; the actual blockchain references to records and record hashes are never lost.
 The delete operation is also marked in the blockchain trail of historical versions.

 Smart Data Access

 Modex BCDB read operations can be done by accessing the database components directly.
 They can also be performed through optimized blockchain core queries to obtain records with confirmed and valid integrity checks.
 All write operations are blockchain transactions that store references to database records location and payload hashes for integrity checks.

 Each group of nodes or network can be configured separately in terms of data synchronization rules within the entire Modex BCDB network.
 This way, a network can be either restricted or open.
 A restricted network will collect data received from any open network but will not send any data of its own.
 An open network will fully synchronize all the data available in the system (Send and Receive everything).

 Data Storage Management

 A node can be full, partial, or private.
-A full node will collect all the data circulating in the entire network and it will make it available to any node if a request is submitted.
-A partial node will only collect data that was introduced within its own exposed APIs and other nodes’ data will be collected and stored when required, but it will provide data to any nodes requesting it.
-A private node will collect data from its own exposed APIs, will also collect data from other nodes when required, but will never provide any data from its storage.
+A full node will collect all the data circulating in the entire network, and it will make it available to any node if a request is submitted.
+A partial node will only collect data that was introduced within its own exposed APIs, and other nodes’ data will be collected and stored when required, but it will provide data to any nodes requesting it.
+A private node will collect data from its own exposed APIs, and will also collect data from other nodes when required, but it will never provide any data from its storage.